xpack/web-doxygen/website/docs/api/classes/classdefaliasimpl.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Returns the namespace this compound is in, or 0 if it has a global scope.</p>
+Returns the namespace this compound is in, or 0 if it has a global scope.

-<p>Returns the file in which this compound's definition can be found.
-Should not return 0 (but it might be a good idea to check anyway).</p>
+Returns the file in which this compound's definition can be found.
+Should not return 0 (but it might be a good idea to check anyway).

-<p>Definition at line 633 of file <a href="/web-doxygen/docs/api/files/src/classdef-cpp">classdef.cpp</a>.</p>
+Definition at line 633 of file <a href="/web-doxygen/docs/api/files/src/classdef-cpp">classdef.cpp</a>.

 <div class="doxyProgramListing">